AUCyberClub/axion/README.md

 ## :question: Questions and Contributing

-If you have any questions, ideas or whatsoever, please create new issues.
+If you have any questions, ideas or whatsoever, please create new issues or send pull requests.